cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-style-guide.md

 ### Web Toolkit
 A toolkit website that contains communications materials as well as graphical banners and imagery is also available at [COVID19 Response Toolkit](https://toolkit.covid19.ca.gov/partners/).

+### UI Patterns and Components

+For a comprehensive list of re-usable design patterns, please visit the [Component and styles](https://teamdocs.covid19.ca.gov/components/) portion of this documenation.